kbmcconnell/PersonalPrivacyGuide/README.md

 Meta is just here to get your data and make money from it.

 ## Data brokers
 This [YouTube video](https://www.youtube.com/watch?v=iX3JT6q3AxA) is a great starting point to help you understand the breadth and depth of information gathered on you.
+Data brokers are only a small part of the overall picture.
 The best thing you can do for your privacy is:
 - opt out of third party data sharing on everything
 - delete unnecessary apps
 - reduce the amount of IoT devices you use